APARC Research - Talent Flows, Brain Hubs, and the Socioeconomic Development in Asia

 Research Focus

 The flow of professional talent, both permanent and temporary, is a prevalent aspect of globalization.
 High-skilled talent moves across national boundaries in search of better professional and social opportunities, thus generally migrating from less-developed to more-developed societies.
 Yet not all developed societies are equally attractive to foreign talent, as each country differs in the professional and personal opportunities it offers.
 These various factors affect each country’s ability to attract and retain talent, which is more mobile than ever.
-The international distribution of talent is therefore highly skewed, and the resources and capacities available to countries to attract, develop, retain, and employ skilled talent vary substantially.
+The international distribution of talent is thus highly skewed, and the resources and capacities available to countries to attract, develop, retain, and employ skilled talent vary substantially.

-With the ascent of the global knowledge economy, in which mobile talent contributes to the creation and diffusion of knowledge, the ability to maintain and develop a talent pool is key to competing globally.
-There are also newfound geopolitical challenges shaping talent attraction and mobility, among them burgeoning geopolitical tensions, demographic crises, and the COVID-19 pandemic.
 The Talent Flows and Development research track, an extension of the past project Talent Flows, Brain Hubs, and Socioeconomic Development in Asia, examines the high-level talent flows of the Asia-Pacific region and their potential policy implications.

 This research is part of the Stanford Next Asia Policy Lab (SNAPL).